edsu/inkdroid.org/_posts/2016-10-15-followers.md

 - politics
 ---

+TLDR;

-*TLDR; Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT in the second Presidential Debate?*
+Q: Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT in the second Presidential Debate?

+A: I'm not sure, but maybe it has something to do with abortion?

 ---